pandas-dev/pandas/doc/source/categorical.rst

 Setting categories
 ~~~~~~~~~~~~~~~~~~

-If you want to do remove and add new categories in one step (which has some speed advantage),
+If you want to do remove and add new categories in one step (which has some
-or simply set the categories to a predefined scale, use :func:`Categorical.set_categories`.
+speed advantage), or simply set the categories to a predefined scale,
+use :meth:`~pandas.Categorical.set_categories`.

 .. ipython:: python